 - If no one has symptoms, but you suspect that CO is present, call your propane retailer or a qualified service technician to check CO levels and your propane equipment.

 TO HLEP REDUCE THE RISK OF CO POISONING:

-- Have a qualified service technician check your propane appliances and related venting systems annually, preferably before the heading season begins.
+- Have a qualified service technician check your propane appliances and related venting systems annually, preferably before the heating season begins.

 - Install UL-listed CO detectors on every level of your home.